paucabral/twitter-clone/README.md

         'django.contrib.sessions',
         'django.contrib.messages',
         'cloudinary_storage', # Add this line here
+        'cloudinary', # Add this line here as well.
+Be are above the staticfiles app.
         'django.contrib.staticfiles',
         'accounts',
         'tweets',
-        'cloudinary', # Add this line here as well
     ]

     ...